Stack (mathematics): Other types of stack

 Differentiable stacks and topological stacks are defined in a way similar to algebraic stacks, except that the underlying category of affine schemes is replaced by the category of smooth manifolds or topological spaces.

 More generally one can define the notion of an n-sheaf or n–1 stack, which is roughly a sort of sheaf taking values in n–1 categories.
 There are several inequivalent ways of doing this.
 1-sheaves are the same as sheaves, and 2-sheaves are the same as stacks.
 They are called higher stacks.

 A very similar and analogous extension is to develop the stack theory on non-discrete objects (i.e., a space is really a spectrum in algebraic topology).
 The resulting stacky objects are called derived stacks (or spectral stacks).
-Jacob Lurie's under-construction book Spectral Algebraic Geometry studies a generalization which he calls a spectral Deligne–Mumford stack.
+Jacob Lurie's under-construction book Spectral Algebraic Geometry studies a generalization that he calls a spectral Deligne–Mumford stack.
 By definition, it is a ringed ∞-topos that is étale-locally the étale spectrum of an E∞-ring (this notion subsumes that of a derived scheme, at least in characteristic zero.)